 Digit 16: Check Digit

-- Verifies card numbers for accuracy to make sure that they weren’t input incorrectly
+- This last digit verifies card numbers for accuracy to make sure that they weren’t input incorrectly

 The rest of the digits are also different for each card network: